-“Maybe Vespertine will reduce punishment if she knows I’m guilty too — you never know, Freddy.
-I mean, I was just as much part of the Cooper prank as you.
-You shouldn’t be the only one getting in trouble,” Potter shrugged.
-He seemed totally casual about this, which was typical of him.
-Always so carefree, never worrying about the consequences.
+“But maybe Vespertine will reduce the punishment if she knows I’m guilty too — you never know," Potter pointed out.
+"I was just as much a part of the Cooper prank as you were.
+You shouldn’t be the only one getting in trouble."
+He shrugged as he said this, seeming totally carefree, and I rolled my eyes.
+How typical of him.
+Always so reckless and impudent, never worrying about the consequences ahead.

 Oh god.
-I’ve forgotten how to English.
+I’d forgotten how to English.

 “Um.”
 Aidan blinked.
 “What was that?”

 “Potter is righmsdbfbdsbrr," I restated primly, but for some reason the word wouldn't come out right.
 I tried, I really tried, but it was too painful to say.